flyingcircusio/batou/README.md

 * Run `./develop.sh` to create a local virtualenv with everything set up.
 * Run the test suite using: `bin/tox`
 * Build the documentation using: `cd doc; make`
+* Set up GPG for the examples with `export GNUPGHOME=<DIRECTORY OF BATOU HERE>/src/batou/secrets/tests/fixture/gnupg`
 ## Changelog

 See [CHANGES.md](./CHANGES.md).